-While you’d refer to your parents-in-laws with 어머니 or 아버지, for the most part, you’d keep the titles for the siblings as is whether you’re a wife or husband.
+While you’d refer to your parents-in-laws with 어머니 or 아버지, for the most part, you’d keep the titles for the siblings as-is whether you’re a wife or husband.

 If you’re wondering: yes, even Korean people struggle to remember all of these titles!
-Because of the breadth and specificity of Korean family terminology, you’ll easily impress natives if you’re savvy on which family member receives which title.
+Because of the breadth and specificity of Korean family terminology, you’ll easily impress natives if you’re savvy about which family member receives which title.

-Know all of this, and you’ll fit right in with a Korean 가족 (family)!
+Learn all of this, and you’ll fit right in with a Korean 가족 (family)!